A Look at Shoulder Trigger Points

 The first is the Seat Belt Motion.
 While I apply pressure to the trigger point, the patient mimics the motion of putting on a seat belt.
 This allows us to work through the length of the muscle, releasing any adhesion, and help to alleviate the trigger point discomfort.

 The second is the Punching Motion.
 I apply pressure to the inside of the shoulder blade while the patient makes a punching motion straight out and across the body.
 This helps with a greater range of motion, decreases pain, and actively releases the muscles around the shoulder blade.
 Check out my video demonstration of both motions.

 I also recommend a chiropractic adjustment of the upper back and neck, along with the type of active release treatments.
 Combined, they play a vital role in the health of your shoulders.
 Additionally, our office offers Cupping Therapy and Instrument Assisted Soft Tissue Mobilization (IASTM); a fancy way to say scraping tool.

 A Self-Release Guide

 First and foremost, please see a specialist to identify and properly treat trigger points.
 In between those appointments is when I highly recommend using some self-release techniques at home.
-To release two common shoulder trigger points all you need is a ball and wall.
+To release two common shoulder trigger points all you need is a ball and a wall.
 I recommend a Lacrosse ball because of its density.
 People often grab a tennis ball (too squishy) or a baseball (too hard), but I find the most effective ball of all is the Lacrosse ball.

 The same two motions we use for active release in the office and can be used for self-release at home: Seat Belt Motion and Punching Motion.
 Technical, huh?
 But they are accurate descriptions of the types of movement to employ while actively pressing the Lacrosse ball between your shoulder and a wall.
 Please watch these two videos for how to properly self-release:

 Give those a try, and see how that helps.